LEAVING RICARDO.CH

 What keeps users engaged with your products?

-When you design for a e-commerce (it does not matter if is B2B, B2C etc.) platform you need to take care about a long list of needs.
-You have to merge business needs, user needs and stakeholders needs.
-Understanding the user behaviors is a “must have” and a daily task for the User eXperience guy (or girl).
-It is clear enough that is not possible to control the user journey anymore.
+When you design for an e-commerce (it does not matter if it is a B2B, B2C, etc.) platform, you need to take care of a long list of needs.
+You have to merge business, user and stakeholders’ needs.
+Understanding the user behaviours is a “must have” and a daily task for the User eXperience guy (or girl).
+It is clear enough that it is impossible to control the user journey anymore.
 In the e-commerce environment never the less.
-Understing the user needs and behaviors can open a new vision to design products.
-At the same time iterate testing phase is crucial.
+Understing user needs and behaviours can open a new vision to design products.
+At the same time, the iterative testing phase is crucial.
 It’s a focal point to boost during the product design process.
-It’s important to deliver fast to be able to test in a qualitative and quantitative way.
-Do not stop with a single test and single evaluation but iterate them and try different solutions.
+It’s essential to deliver fast to test qualitatively and quantitatively.
+Do not stop with a single test and evaluation; iterate them and try different solutions.

-How to evangelize the user experience design process?
+How do we evangelize the user experience design process?

-I hopped in and off several design team.
-At Ricardo was different because was easy for me to get involved in the product design process since the beginning.
+I hopped in and off several design teams.
+At Ricardo, it was different because it was easy for me to get involved in the product design process from the beginning.
 What was challenging was the set-up of the UX process itself.
-As UX designer I was involved in the planning and in the execution phase.
-This was quite a tough task for me because I had to take care about a lot of dependencies between product, management and IT requests.
-I learned how to prioritize topics, how to manage parallel tasks and how to say no to the people.
-This is for me the real meaning of “UX evangelization” in a company.
-It’s a kind of internal/intimate UX between the design team and the stakeholders.
+As a UX designer, I was involved in the planning and the execution phase.
+This task was quite tough because I had to handle many dependencies between product, management and IT requests.
+I learned how to prioritize topics, manage parallel tasks, and say no to people.
+This is, for me, the real meaning of “UX evangelization” in a company.
+It’s an internal/intimate UX between the design team and the stakeholders.

-I learned that the “go live” fear is something that can slow the process and can create many issues.
-What I find out is that you can easly decrease (or delete) this fear asking users what they really want or what they really need.
-The feedback that you will collect can give you a new way to think and to design your product and your strategy.
-The user journey related to the main fetures, for instance, is something that has to be checked and steadly evaluated every time we are thinking about a new feature.
-The way how the user access to the features can be very different, ask about behaviors and routines can improve the UI performances.
-Checking all these topics can help the team to think in the right way how to design the next feature.
+I learned that the “go live” fear can slow the process and create many issues.
+I found out that you can quickly decrease (or delete) this fear by asking users what they want or need.
+The feedback that you will collect can give you a new way to think and design your product and your strategy.
+The user journey related to the main features, for instance, must be checked and steadily evaluated every time we think about a new feature.
+How the user accesses the features can be very different; asking about behaviours and routines can improve the UI performance.
+Checking all these topics can help the team think correctly about designing the next feature.

 These two topics are overwhelming.
-I learned that much time you spend to think, draw, design, test and re-do everything in loops less chance of errors you will have when the product will be live.
-Time and effort are important, this is the reason why a correct approach and a realistic vision are important to deliver good products.
-I learned the importance to say no with a bunch of real reasons and real justifications.
+I learned that the more time you spend thinking, drawing, designing, testing and re-doing everything in loops, the less chance of errors you will have when the product is live.
+Time and effort are essential.
+This is why a correct approach and a realistic vision are important to deliver good products.
+I learned the importance of saying no with many real reasons and fundamental justifications.
 I learned to appreciate the value of the MVP (Minimum Valuable Product) approach.
-I find out that this approach can be a good way to evaluate ideas, concepts and solutions.
+This approach can be a good way to evaluate ideas, concepts and solutions.

 What I will bring with me in the next experience: